microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/examples/Send-MgTeamworkActivityNotificationToRecipient.md

 Send-MgTeamworkActivityNotificationToRecipient -BodyParameter $params

 ```
-This example shows how to use the Send-MgTeamworkActivityNotificationToRecipient Cmdlet.
+This example will notify multiple users about an event using a custom topic